-This story is by Jenna Siefker and was part of our 10th Anniversary Writing Contest.
+This story is by A. K. Lambert and won an Honorable Mention in our 10th Anniversary Writing Contest.
 You can find all the writing contest stories here.

 It had been one of those Rarotonga summers when the heat consumed the day at dawn and baked the island late into the evening.
 The air was sticky, and many of the young honeymooners preferred the comfort of air-conditioned spas or their cleaned hotel sheets to the beach—even if it was whale season.

 Marie Fuller preferred the ocean.

 “Not much further, Marie.”

 She nodded, eyes on the waves that broke against the front of the boat.
 She gripped the railing and tilted her chin over her shoulder to acknowledge her husband, but stopped.
 Leaned forward instead.

 Out of her peripheral vision, Marie watched Zach reach for her elbow with his fingers stretched.
 She ached for him as his arms shuddered with a longing to comfort her—even if they both knew there was nothing he could really do.
 He shifted his hands to his hip.
 Tucked them inside his jean pockets.

 “There’s a group of whales over there,” Marie said, pointing.